What is DNS Based Content Filtering?

 - A study looking into “cyberloafing” found that 32% of employees spend more than two hours a day visiting non-work related websites.

 - In many business, persistent Internet abuse is a dismissible offence.
 A DNS based Internet filter helps businesses avoid this HR issue.

-- Retail businesses proving a public Wi-Fi service, can take advantage of a DNS based Internet filter in order to provide a family-friendly environment.
+- Retail businesses proving a public Wi-Fi service, can take advantage of a DNS based content filter in order to provide a family-friendly environment.

 Further Information about DNS Based Content Filtering

-If you would like further information about DNS based content filtering, do not hesitate to get in touch.
+If you would like further information about DNS filtering for businesses, do not hesitate to get in touch.
 Our team of Sales Technicians will be happy to answer any questions you have and explain about our DNS based content filtering service – WebTitan Cloud – which is used by thousands of businesses worldwide to protect networks, increase productivity, and provide a safer browsing experience.

-If you would like to experience the benefits of DNS based content filtering in your business, don´t forget to request details of our free trial offer.
-As implementation of our cloud-based DNS based content filtering service takes just minutes to implement, you could be protecting your network from malware, ransomware, and phishing attacks within fifteen minutes of picking up the phone.
+If you would like to experience the benefits of DNS content filtering in your business, don´t forget to request details of our free trial offer.
+As implementation of our cloud-based DNS based content filtering service takes just minutes to implement, you could be protecting your network from malware, ransomware, and phishing attacks within fifteen minutes.